Don’t worry, Sydney still holds the treasured position of my favourite Australian city.

-What’s Lord of the Fries, you ask?
+Melbourne was actually the origin of Lord of the Fries.
+What’s that, you ask?
 Well, most vegetarians would know that there comes a time when you’re hungover as hell and just want to eat something terrible, but have to settle for hot chips because greasy shit isn’t usually vegetarian friendly.

 Well, Lord of the Fries is the answer to this problem.
 I swear to god, their cheeseburger tastes exactly like one from McDonalds, and therefore makes me feel as though I’m cheating on my vegetarianism every time I consume one.

 And it’s not just Lord of the Fries that Melbourne has going for it.
-Veggie food is in abundance, especially in the more hipster areas.
+Veggie food is in abundance, and the brunch scene is like nothing I’ve encountered anywhere else.
 It’s like visiting the vegetarian equivalent of heaven.

 - It’s bloody cold and windy (I took to naming it ‘Coldbourne‘ on my last visit.
 Hilarious, I know).